-A Smart Traveller's Guide to Currency in Cyprus
+A Travel Money Guide to Cyprus

 A small island that is famous for its stunning coastline and its ancient history, Cyprus has a lot to offer.
 If you’re heading to Cyprus, you can stretch your budget by making a few simple, clever changes to the way you pay overseas.

 In this guide, you’ll get an overview of Cyprus’s currency and payment options, including:

 - The pros and cons of using a bank card in Cyprus

 - The average costs of things in Cyprus

 - How to exchange the currency in Cyprus